developer-friendly/blog/docs/posts/0009-external-secrets-aks-to-aws-ssm.md

 Before we start, let's set a clear objective of what we want to achieve in this article.

-First off, we'll create an Azure AKS Kubernetes cluster using the [OpenTofu](/category/opentofu) module.
+First off, we'll create an Azure AKS Kubernetes cluster using the official [OpenTofu](/category/opentofu) module.
 The AKS cluster will have its OpenID Connect endpoint exposed to the internet.